erikrose/nose-progressive/README.rst

 0.4
   * Add time elapsed to the final summary.
+  * Print "OK!" if no tests went ill.
+I seem to need this explicit affirmation in order to avoid thinking after a test run.
   * In the test failure output, switch the order of the line number and file name.
-This makes it work with the BBEdit command-line tools in addition to emacs and vi.
+This makes it work with the BBEdit command-line tool in addition to emacs and vi.

 0.3.1